sigsep/open-unmix-pytorch/docs/training.md

 # Training Open-Unmix

+> This documentation refers to the standard training procedure for _Open-unmix_, where each target is trained independently.
+It has not been updated for the end-to-end training capabilities that the `Separator` module allows.
+Please contribute if you try this.

 Both models, `umxhq` and `umx` that are provided with pre-trained weights, can be trained using the default parameters of the `train.py` function.

 The [MUSDB18](https://sigsep.github.io/datasets/musdb.html) and [MUSDB18-HQ](https://sigsep.github.io/datasets/musdb.html) are the largest freely available datasets for professionally produced music tracks (~10h duration) of different styles.
 They come with isolated `drums`, `bass`, `vocals` and `others` stems. _MUSDB18_ contains two subsets: "train", composed of 100 songs, and "test", composed of 50 songs.